KothaGPT/.github/README.md

 - Team names in CODEOWNERS assume GitHub teams are already created
 - Terraform example requires GITHUB_TOKEN variable setup
 - Repository-level overrides can customize these org defaults

+---

+*This configuration is maintained by the KothaGPT core team.
+For questions or suggestions, please [open an issue](https://github.com/KothaGPT/.github/issues) or [start a discussion](https://github.com/KothaGPT/.github/discussions).*"